 Believe me, when you’re the one responsible for ironing the stuff at the other end, you soon learn how to minimise creasing.

-It’s also remarkable how much more you can get into a suitcase if you roll rather than fold clothes.
+It is remarkable how much more you can get into a suitcase if you roll rather than fold clothes and use packing cubes.

-Even if you’re just going for a week it can mount up!
+Even if you’re just going on vacation for a week, the amount of underwear can mount up!

-One tip is to only take half what you need and use hand wash to launder it to wear again.
+Another good underwear packing tip is to only take half of what you need and use hand wash to launder it to wear again.

 I tend to stick to three pairs of footwear max for holidays.